lamwalter/qa-portfolio/bug-reports/bug-003-unlimited-login-attempts-no-rate-limit.md

   - Further attempts are **temporarily blocked** (HTTP **429** / error).
   - Optional: “Retry-After” or similar headers are returned.
   - Account lockout window enforced (e.g., 15 minutes).
+  - Server returns Retry-After (or equivalent) when throttling is active.

 ---